About the Cambridge Audio Azur 851A

 A/B Operation: The Cambridge Audio 851A integrated amplifier lets you play A speakers only, B speakers only, or A and B speakers together.

 Direct: This control gives the audio signal a more direct path to the power amplifier stage of your amplifier, bypassing the bass and treble control circuits for the purest possible sound quality.

 Bass and Treble: The 851A integrated amplifier has independent Bass (20Hz) and Treble (20kHz) controls which can be adjusted from +/-7.5dB.
-The Bass and Treble controls only effect the speaker and preamp outputs; they do not effect the record outputs.
+The Bass and Treble controls impact only the speaker and preamp outputs, not the record outputs.

 Balance: This control allows you to adjust the relative output levels of the left and right speaker channels.
-The Balance control only effects the speaker and preamp outputs; it does not effect the record outputs.
+The Balance control impacts only the speaker and preamp outputs, not the record outputs.